arm61/arm61.github.io/faq/index.md

 # FAQ

-This is a page that aims to answer some questions, it also serves a place to store knowledge/links that might otherwise get lost.
+This is a page that answers some questions.
+It also serves a place to store knowledge/links that might otherwise get lost.

 **Q**: Why the viking ship?<br>
 **A**: Well, (1) I am a 🏴󠁧󠁢󠁳󠁣󠁴󠁿 living in 🇩🇰 and (2) it is a cool logo that I modified a few years ago and I wanted to use it somewhere.
 (If you are viewing this page on a phone you probably can't see the viking ship).